 Why bother with LinkedIn?

-The site has also become the largest candidate database in the world and it is one of the key places that recruiters and hiring managers look for talent.
+The site has also become the largest candidate database in the world and it is one of the key places where recruiters and hiring managers look for talent.

-It is also a tool for networking with senior hirers/decision makers so that you are a visible entity within your area of speciality; like the Celestine Prophecy teaches, the more people you interact with, the more likely it is that opportunities will come your way.
+It is also a tool for networking with senior hirers/decision makers so that you are a visible entity within your area of speciality.
+If we think about the core essence of networking, it’s somewhat obvious that the more people you interact with, the more likely it is that opportunities will come your way.

 How should you list your previous contracts on LinkedIn?

 Despite sometimes advocating a non-chronological approach to a CV, I would still recommend that contracts are listed in reverse chronological order on LinkedIn, largely due to the constraints of the LinkedIn interface.

 What about key skills – is this the main thing to concentrate on from a presentation point of view?